Also known as: Salmon patch and Nevus flammeus

 The medical term for a stork bite is nevus simplex.
 A stork bite is also called a salmon patch.

 Stork bites occur in about one third of all newborns.

 A stork bite is due to a stretching (dilation) of certain blood vessels.
-It may become darker when the child cries or room temperature changes.
-It may fade when you push on it.
+It may become darker when the child cries or the temperature changes.
+It may fade when pressure is put on it.

 Signs and tests

-A doctor can diagnose a stork bite simply by looking at.
+A doctor can diagnose a stork bite simply by looking at it.
 No tests are needed.

 No treatment is needed.
 If a stork bite lasts longer than 3 years, it may be removed with a laser to improve the person's appearance.

 Most stork bites on the face go away completely in about 18 months.
 Stork bites on the back of the neck usually do not go away.